 One last very feasible vacuum to consider is the robot vacuum.
 These cool automatic units do have small dust compartments, but if you use them more frequently, there’s no reason why you can’t go with one of these.
 You don’t even have to push these machines around–that’s about as lightweight as you can get!

 Wherever your search leads you, be sure it has an on/off switch for the roller, a user-friendly wand with attachments, and is the style and body shape you can live with for years.
-Finally, the lightweight vacuum you choose needs to perform all the functions necessary to clean your hardwood floors with as little hassle as possible.
+Finally, the lightweight vacuum you choose needs to perform all the functions necessary for cleaning hardwood floors with as little hassle as possible.
+For more information, check out Home Floor Experts.